Assessing Students Classically

 This course reviews assessment approaches in the history of education and suggests methods of assessment that align with the ideals of the classical tradition of education.

-- Discussion: Christopher Perrin and Joshua Gibbs
+- Discussion: Christopher Perrin and Josh Gibbs

 - Discussion: Christopher Perrin and Robyn Burlew

 Joshua Gibbs is a humanities and literature teacher at the Veritas School in Richmond, Virginia.
 Josh has been teaching the Great Books for some 10 years and is an associate fellow with the Alcuin Fellowship, a coterie of classical educators who are committed to the renewal of classical Christian education.
 He is also a frequent speaker at classical education conferences.
 Josh lives in Richmond, Virginia, with his wife and 2 daughters, both of whom have 7 names.

 Robyn Burlew is the upper school principal and dean of academics at the Veritas School in Richmond, Virginia.
 Her career spans some 15 years in classical education.
 She first served as a 6th grade teacher, then as an upper school principal, and then as academic dean at Covenant Christian Academy in Harrisburg, Pennsylvania, before taking the upper school and academic head position at the Veritas School.
 Robyn has three grown daughters who have all been classically educated.
 Robyn excels at bringing classical, pedagogical principles to bear practically and effectively in the classroom.
 She is a committed mentor of teachers who devotes an entire day each week to faithfully observing classes and coaching teachers.
 Robyn has a BS in biology from Houghton College, where she also minored in mathematics.
 She also holds an MEd from Covenant College in integrated curriculum and instruction.